cjmet/AhMediaPlayer/README.md

 - [x] Async Task
   * Created a background task to scan local and remote smb drives for media files, using callbacks to deliver results back to the main task asynchronously.
 - [x] List or Dictionary
-  * Multiple lists as well as use of the ConcurrentQueue class in the background task.
+  * Using multiple lists as well as the ConcurrentQueue class in the background task.
 - [ ] API
 - [ ] CRUD API
 - [ ] Multiple Data Tables